NeuralStorm/Behavioral-Control-Programs/tilt_hardware_control/tilt_hardware_control/readme.md

 # Config file

-Keys that begin with `--` will be added to the passed command line parameters.
-The `_` key can be set to a list of strings which will be added to the command line arguments.
+Config parameters that begin with `--` will be added to the passed command line parameters.
+The `_` parameter can be set to a list of strings which will be added to the command line parameters.

-Other keys are used as listed below.
+Other parameters are used as listed below.

-# Config keys
+# Config parameters

 `mode`: Literal['open_loop', 'closed_loop', 'monitor']